PetchArpornpattana/Giverly-UAE-Expansion-2/README.md

 - Delivered a complete business and product solution for UAE market entry
 - Achieved **High Distinction (90.6%)**
-- Recognised for strong analytical thinking, critical reasoning, and professional-level delivery
+- Recognised for strong analytical depth, critical thinking, and professional-quality recommendations.

 ---